 - Kampani can provide a subordinated loan, equity (minority shareholder only) or a combination.
 Kampani will participate actively in the governance of the organisation.
 The representative of Kampani on the Board of the investee contributes his/her expertise and experience to the investment project.
 In other words, Kampani’s added value extends beyond the financing only.

 - Kampani’s investments will be combined, when appropriate, with continued capacity building, training and other forms of support.
 Typically, the NGO that first identified the investment opportunity will remain involved as a provider of TA.
-Since the NGO is a shareholder of Kampani, it has an immediate interest in the success of the investment and consequently of the producer organisation itself.
+Since the NGO is a shareholder or mission-aligned partner of Kampani, it has an immediate interest in the success of the investment and consequently of the producer organisation itself.
 To be clear, Kampani not itself be a provider of technical assistance: neither to the producer organisation itself nor to its business.

 - Kampani takes a long-term (5-10 years) and flexible approach to investments, so that producer organisations can develop their business at a rhythm adapted to themselves and their environments, and together with Kampani, the most adequate moment is determined for divesting the investments to the producer organisation itself or to local financiers.